 All of the bencubbinites are characterized by a significant enrichment in planetary-type rare gases and isotopically heavy nitrogen (15N).
 Contrary to other bencubbinites, the main N-carrier phase in Weatherford is located in the shock-melted veinlets.
 A lesser source of heavy nitrogen, along with rare gases such as radiogenic 40Ar, has been found inside µm-sized vesicles within the silicate melt phase.
 The high oxide content within this vesicle-containing melt phase is consistent with fractionation processes resulting from a high-temperature shock event.
 This chemically reactive environment could lead to the release of N, creating the N- and Ar-rich vesicles.

-The specimen shown above is a 2.54 g polished partial slice of Weatherford acquired from International Meteorite Brokerage through a trade with the Smithsonian Institution.
+The specimen shown above is a 2.54 g polished partial slice of Weatherford.
+This specimen was acquired from Steve Arnold (International Meteorite Brokerage) in 2000, who had obtained it through a trade with the Smithsonian Institution, and was subsequently traded to another collector in 2018.
 The photo below shows a larger 22 g slice of this rare bencubbinite in the J. Piatek Collection, acquired from the National Museum of Natural History, Smithsonian Institution.